killergerbah/asbplayer/README.md

 **Leo Gonzalez** (Spanish),
 **Yuri (ganqqwerty)** (Russian)

-If you are a non-English native, and would like to help translate asbplayer, please contact me on [Discord](https://discord.gg/ad7VAQru7m).
+If you are a non-English native, and would like to help translate asbplayer, join the [Crowdin project](https://crowdin.com/project/asbplayer).

 ## Getting Started